 Every dog we have and those who come for boarding use these bells hung on our back door.
 Quickly taught in 2-5 days, allows your pet to communicate their need to go to the bathroom and saves accidents.
 There are many elimination communication methods, but for us, these work well and are low cost.

 Accidents will happen, but the best way to potty train is to have them happen as few times as possible.
 It is a labor of love to potty train correctly, but it is SO worth it!

 Your pup has been using this overnight and while indoors since they were three weeks old!
 This tool is not meant to be used as their potty routine but as a way to have them go appropriately indoors when they do not have access outside.
 We place a disposable puppy pad under the lime green spiky tray to absorb the urine.
 Make sure to tuck the edges in well, or you just gave them an hour of fun ripping apart the puppy pad!

 We use these to train.
 The mini size is perfect because you want the puppy to be able to quickly eat it and be ready for the next command..not sit and have a luncheon!
 We have yet to have a puppy NOT like this brand.
 Petfood Express has a deal you buy three get one free or Amazon.

 We feed our puppies puppy food until about one year old.
-There are A LOT of opinion and decision regarding how and what to feed your dog just as there are for us.
-When you pick up your puppy from us we will tell you what feeding schedule your puppy is on and give you food for several days.
+There is A LOT of opinion and decision regarding how and what to feed your dog just as there are for us.
+When you pick up your puppy from us, we will tell you what feeding schedule your puppy is on and give you food for several days.
 I have done a ton of research so ask if you have questions!

 Easy to wash and cozy...make sure to match the correct size with the crate you purchased!